Lord Mayor of London's State Coach: Present-day use

-Each November, the coach is used to convey the new Lord Mayor from the Mansion House to the Royal Courts of Justice where they then swears allegiance to The Crown, travelling at the rear of the long procession that constitutes the Lord Mayor's Show.
+Each November, the coach is used to convey the new Lord Mayor from the Mansion House to the Royal Courts of Justice, where they then swear allegiance to The Crown, travelling at the rear of the long procession that constitutes the Lord Mayor's Show.
 The coach is pulled by a team of six shire horses, with the front pair being ridden by a postillion and the other two pairs driven by a coachman from the box seat.

 When not in use, the coach is kept at the Museum of London but is currently not on display.
 In advance of the Show, it is moved to a temporary glass carriage house outside the Guildhall, where passers-by can see it being made ready for the procession.

 The State Harness and the City Marshal's Saddlery are kept in the Park Street Coach House with the other carriages of the Corporation.